GianlucaGuarini/fcf/readme.md

 ### functional conditions

-The `fcf.if` and `fcf.if.elseIf` methods accept also functions as argument.
+The `fcf.if` and `fcf.if.elseIf` methods also accept functions as arguments.

 ```js
 fcf